 I’ve covered this problem with stack views before.
 One solution is to increase the content hugging priority of the switch to 760 or higher.
 It then takes priority over the disambiguation constraint and keeps the switch from being stretched on iOS 14.
 That gives us a consistent layout on both iOS 15 and earlier releases but you shouldn’t have to use the view debugger to figure out how to use a stack view.

 I’d long since given up on ever getting a response from Apple to my bug report (FB5722350).
 I don’t know why they originally implemented the disambiguation constraint or why they changed it in iOS 15?
 There is no mention in any release note that I can find.
 My thanks to Renaud Pradenc for tipping me off.

-The original disambiguation constraint was confusing but changing it now could cause a nasty surprise to anybody creating new stack view layouts in Xcode 13 when they deploy back to iOS 14 and earlier.
+The original disambiguation constraint was confusing but changing it now could cause a nasty surprise to anybody creating new stack view layouts in Xcode 13 or later when they deploy back to iOS 14 and earlier.